 About the Author:

-Kimberly May, LPC-S, LMFT is a therapist at Substance Use Therapy in Austin, TX.
+Kimberly May, LPC-S, LMFT is the founder of Substance Use Therapy in Austin, TX.
 Kimberly works with individuals, couples, and families whose lives have been affected by substance use.
 By utilizing a harm reduction framework, Kimberly works effectively with people in any stage of use.
 In addition to substance use, she works with other issues such as anger, burn-out, anxiety and grief.
-Contact today to schedule a no-charge, 30 minute, in-person consultation. *Note: telephone and telehealth sessions are currently available.
+Contact today to schedule a no-charge, 30 minute, in-person consultation.